ioBroker/ioBroker.javascript/README.md

 * (klein0r) Configurable trigger warning limit (default: 100 per script)
 * (klein0r) Allow to use objects in create state blocks for common
+* (klein0r) Added warning if latitude or longitude is not configured correctly

 ### 7.9.0 (2024-03-13)